Any Given Sunday: Box office

-Reception
+Critical response

 The film received mixed reviews.
-Rotten Tomatoes gave an aggregated score of 52% positive from 127 reviews, with an average rating of 5.5/10.
+Rotten Tomatoes gave an aggregated score of 51% positive from 128 reviews, with an average rating of 5.5/10.
 The site's consensus states: "Sometimes entertaining, but overall Any Given Sunday is a disappointment coming from Oliver Stone."
 On Metacritic, Any Given Sunday has an aggregated score of 52%, based on reviews from 33 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on a scale of A+ to F.

 Time Out's Andrew Johnston wrote, "It's often been said of films about sports that smaller balls equal better movies.
 Any Given Sunday explodes that theory, and not just because of the incredible intensity of its gridiron action.
 Oliver Stone's best movie in many years—and one of his finest ever—looks at the world of professional football from almost every conceivable angle, but it never tries to be the definitive statement on the subject.
 A surprisingly balanced film that merges Stone's hyperkinetic style with a character-centric narrative approach reminiscent of John Sayles and Robert Altman at their best, Sunday proves that powerful human drama and MTV visual pyrotechnics actually can coexist after all."

 Roger Ebert of the Chicago Sun-Times also gave the film a mostly positive review, awarding it 3 stars out of 4, but criticized its length.
 "I guess I recommend the movie because the dramatic scenes are worth it.
 Pacino has some nice heart-to-hearts with Quaid and Foxx, and the psychology of the veteran coach is well-captured in the screenplay by Stone and John Logan.
 But if some studio executive came along and made Stone cut his movie down to two hours, I have the strangest feeling it wouldn't lose much of substance and might even play better."

 Conversely, Richard Schickel of Time criticized the story as being "standard", and stated "(a)lmost three hours of this jitter deteriorates from bravura filmmaking to annoying mannerism, and Any Given Sunday ends up less than the sum of its many, often interesting parts."

 Rick Groen of The Globe and Mail wrote that the story was "(c)hoc-a-bloc with manly blather about sacrifice and honour and rugged individuals pulling together for the greater glory of the team".

 Elaborating on many critics' shared observations that the movie was "hyperkinetic", Jack Matthews of the New York Daily News stated that "the sensation we get from the blizzard of images and teeth-jarring sound effects is of having our head used as the football".

 Stephen Holden of The New York Times criticized Dennis Quaid as too old for his part, Cameron Diaz as "not up to the dramatic demands of her unsympathetic character", and the "ludicrously upbeat" ending, but complimented the portrayal of in-game action, in which the "kinetic furor of the game sequences helps camouflage the weaknesses of a screenplay that is a mechanically contrived series of power struggles".